-SAUL DAVID .
-SOLOMON APPOINTMENT By Samuel Public process Activated by the Spirit By Samuel Long process By people By David By Zadok and Nathan SUCCESSES AND POTENTIAL Victory over Ammonites 1.
-Taking of Jerusalem 2.
-Defeat of Philistines 3.
-Bringing ark back 4.
-Covenant 5.
-Expansion of empire Dream and request for wisdom Wisdom and administration of empire Building of temple FAILURES Impatient offering Placing people under improper oath Disobeying instructions in Amalekite war Adultery with Bathsheba and murder of Uriah Wrongful taking of census Foreign wives' religious practices accommodated Labor and tax on people RESULTS OF FAILURES Bad judgment, incompetence, and jealousy Bloodshed within family (Amnon, Absalom, Adonijah) Rebellion in kingdom (Absalom, Sheba) Military problems Division of kingdom
+SAUL DAVID SOLOMON APPOINTMENT By Samuel Public process Activated by the Spirit 1.
+By Samuel 2.
+Long process 3.
+By people By David By Zadok and Nathan SUCCESS AND POTENTIAL AND Victory over Ammonites Dream and request for wisdom Wisdom and administration Building of temple FAILURES Impatient offering Placing people under improper oath Disobeying instructions in Amalekite war Adultery with Bathsheba and murder of Uriah Wrongful taking of census Foreign wives' religious practices accommodated Labor and tax on people RESULTS OF FAILURES Bad judgment, incompetence, and jealousy Bloodshed within family (Amnon, Absalom, Adonijah) Rebellion in kingdom (Absalom, Sheba) Military problems Division of kingdom